Polish Communist Party (2002): Foreign policy

+It denounced the Euromaidan protests as a "fascist coup", arguing that it represents only "the small and medium bourgeoisie, not from all of Ukraine, but mainly from the west and centre of the country and the city of Kiev" and noting "the lack of support among workers" as "evidenced by the failed attempt to organise a nationwide general strike".
+It described the post-2014 Ukrainian governments as an "alliance of neoliberals and neofascists", and argued that Euromaidan "was aimed to move imperialist zone of influence eastwards and create new markets for western monopolies."
+In contrast, the party supports the Donetsk People's Republic and considers it to be of proletarian character, writing:

 The Donetsk People's Republic (DPR) has not explicitly defined itself as a socialist state, but provisions to that effect are included in its declaration.
 The economic system of the DPR is to be based on ‘collective forms of ownership’.
 Poor and poorly dressed people – workers and youth from the suburbs – gathered with red flags, Russian tricolours and St. George's ribbons.
 They took their first steps towards the collective defence of their interests.
 They responded to blows with blows, aggression with aggression, evil with evil.
 Because that is what class struggle is all about.
 For the first time in the history of the former Soviet Union, the working class is beginning to act.
 The short text of the Donetsk People's Republic's declaration contains words about collective ownership, equality and the social interest.

-Commenting on the Syrian civil war, the party condemned anti-Assad opposition as "jihadists" and "reactionary gangs", arguing that its rebellion against Assad amounts to an "imperialist occupation led by the USA".
-The KPP also declared its support for the Communist Party of Belarus and Belarusian president Alexander Lukashenko.
+Commenting on the Syrian civil war, the party condemned anti-Assad opposition as "jihadists" and "reactionary gangs", arguing that its rebellion against Assad amounted to an "imperialist occupation led by the USA".
+The KPP declared its support for the Communist Party of Belarus and Belarusian president Alexander Lukashenko.
 The party condemned the 2020–2021 Belarusian protests, declaring that it views the protests "as inspired from abroad and, in essence, as imperialist aggression against the sovereign Republic of Belarus", adding that their aim is "to subjugate another country to Western imperialism and subject it to neo-colonial exploitation".
 It argued that Belarusian people must reject the riots and stand behind the Belarusian government to preserve "the social and economic achievements of the USSR".
 Along with the Communist Party of Belarus, the KPP endorsed constitutional reforms announced by Lukashenko, which included constitutional guarantees for the dominant role of the state and social ownership in the economy, and a ban on privatization.